Local Government by-elections

 Compensation list

 No recommendations need to be collected for the compensation list.
-The list must be submitted to the local election commission no later than 4:00 PM on the 33rd day before the election using the L4 form, along with the SZ4 forms completed by the candidates on the list.
+The list must be submitted to the local election commission no later than 4:00 PM on the 33rd day before the election using theL4 form, along with the SZ4 forms completed by the candidates on the list.
 The list may contain a maximum of three times as many candidates as the number of mandates that can be obtained from the list.
 The order of candidates on the list is determined by the nominating organization and cannot be changed after the list is submitted.
 If a candidate is removed from the list, the next candidate in order on the list takes their place.
 No new candidates can be added to the submitted list.
 The nominating organization may withdraw the list or the nomination of a candidate on the list no later than 4:00 PM on the 33rd day before the election.
 The nominating organization cannot submit a new list in place of a withdrawn list.

-The candidates on the list must declare that they will not use foreign support or assets originating from foreign support in relation to the given election for the purpose of influencing or attempting to influence the will of the voters.
+The candidates on the list must declare that they will not use foreign funding or assets originating from foreign support in relation to the given election for the purpose of influencing or attempting to influence the will of the voters.

 County list